HewlettPackard/hpe-sd-cloud/docker/images/sd-cl-adapter-snmp/README.md

 - Specific playbooks for Docker are not included in product Ansibles so they are instead in here.
 So when building the image roles are copied from the ISO/product Ansible repository and then inventories and playbooks are copied from the `assets/ansible` directory.
 - Not everything in the ISO is relevant for building the image, so some paths are omitted from the context in order to reduce build time and image weight (see `.dockerignore`).
 Anyway since part of the ISO contents need to be copied into the image it will be heavier than it should be.
+- When running as a user different from root the adapter will not be able to listen on the default port 162.
+Instead you will need to set `SDCONF_asr_adapters_manager_port` to a non-privileged port (e.g. 10162) and then if necessary you can redirect public port 162 (`-p 162:10162/udp`).